Related topics:

 First a petition, signed by the state Public Health director, to align the outdated 1983 fluoride dosing regulation with the CDC’s 2015 recommendation.
 This revision became effective in January.

-To reiterate, DHHS hadn’t updated its fluoride dosing regulation since 1983 despite the 2011 draft and 2015 final US Public Health Service recommendation to lower the fluoride level to 0.7 ppm due to rising fluorosis concerns.
+DHHS hadn’t updated its fluoride dosing regulation since 1983 despite the 2011 draft and 2015 final US Public Health Service recommendation to lower the fluoride level to 0.7 ppm due to rising fluorosis concerns.
 The state regulation remained between 0.8 and 1.5 ppm until January of this year.
 In comparison, 68% of water systems nationwide using systemic dosing reduced fluoride to 0.7 ppm within six months of the 2011 draft issue.

 An excerpt from a 2009 study on fluorosis risk, from the Journal of the American Dental Association, shows that the difference in decay prevalence between optimally and non-optimally fluoridated communities is negligible.(Ref) This provides a benchmark for missing state-level data that Dr. Debra Esser confirmed last year was not available.